Why hackers rely on Bitcoin for ransom payments | DW | 09.07.2021

 Still, tracking tools have become more powerful, says Edwards.
 "If the ransom is large enough and the authorities focus their full attention on it, it's easy to track the criminals."

-The hacker group Darkside learned the pitfalls of demanding ransom in Bitcoin the hard way.
-They had been paid around $4 million in Bitcoin by Colonial Pipeline in the US to reinstate its computer systems that they had shut down.
+The hacker group DarkSide learned the pitfalls of demanding ransom in Bitcoin the hard way.
+They had been paid around $4 million in Bitcoin by Colonial Pipeline in the United States to reinstate its computer systems that they had shut down.
 However, the FBI tracked the ransom by traversing through 23 wallets and was able to recover a large part in the end.
 A clear message to the growing number of international hacker groups: We're on your heels.

 Shortly after, however, another group extracted nearly $11 million in Bitcoin from the world's largest meat manufacturer, JBS.
 The crime is also believed to be the work of the REvil group.